synikitin/analytics6600/content/home/about.md

 # Course Description

 Introduction to data science cycle of getting, preparing, visualizing and modeling data with intention of communication or automation.
 R language and Rstudio will be the primary tools to accomplish these tasks.
+The course book is [**R for Data Science**](https://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham.

 ![](img/data-science.png)